 1. Create a proposalCENTRAL account.

-3. If your LOI is accepted, submit a full application through proposalCENTRAL.
+3. If your LOI scores highly, you will be invited to submit a full application

-2. I have previously been granted funding from NAF.
+2) I have previously been awarded funding from NAF.
 May I apply for another grant type in this new funding cycle?

 Applicants may receive more than one award from NAF over the course of their career.
-However, individuals are ineligible to apply if they were the lead PI on an awarded grant within the past two fiscal years.
+However, past NAF awardees are ineligible to apply if they were the lead PI on an awarded grant within the past two fiscal years.

 Want to check out research that we have funded in the past?
 Click a link from past years to a see a list of researchers and information about their studies.